Real Estate in Kamakura, Japan

 If you are thinking about moving to Kamakura, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kamakura can vary greatly depending on the size and location of the property.
 However, as of recent data, a typical apartment in the city center may cost around 500,000 JPY per square meter.
 For a house in the suburbs, the price can be somewhat lower.
-Please note that these are rough estimates and actual prices can be higher or lower," explained one expat living in Kamakura, Japan.
+Please note that these are rough estimates and actual prices can be higher or lower," explained one person living in Kamakura, Japan.

 Should I buy or rent a home in Kamakura?